juichiache/mfg-sap-ai-agent/README.md

         1. Click `Create a new bot`

-        1. Select `Enter a bot ID` and enter the `Microsoft App ID` from the Azure Bot service.
+        1. Select `Enter a bot ID` and enter the `Entra ID Application (client) ID` from the Azure Bot service.

         1. Under `Select the scopes where people can use your bot`, select `Personal` and `Group Chat`.